Mark-Cooper-Janssen-Vooles/websiteOptimisation/CSS-website-performance.md

 - we don't want to wait until all files are downloaded before we show something to the user on the screen, and we want to do this in under 2 seconds

 ### Parser Blocking JS
+- When the HTML file finds the script tag, it blocks the parsing by default and fetches the JS.
+- Syncronus scripts in the header of the HTML block the page from rendering until they finish
+- One option is to make the script async: `<script async src="scripts/script.js"></script>`
+  - you can only use async if your script doesn't change the DOM structure (stuff like react does!)
+  - theres also a common rule to put the script tag just before the closing body - still blocks rendering but hopefully by that point we've already constructed most of the page.
+- Images do not block the render of the page

+### Render Blocking CSS
+-

 NOTE: when done, add to readme.md in summary form.